-Between data leaks like the HeartBleed bug, which was disclosed in 2014, and an increase in socially engineered security attacks like phishing, internet users are having to become more and more aware of the potential dangers of lax security when it comes to web browsing.
+Between data leaks like the HeartBleed bug, which was disclosed in 2014, and an increase in socially engineered security attacks (like phishing, vishing, and smishing) internet users are having to become more and more aware of the potential dangers of lax security when it comes to web browsing.
 Practically everyone needs to use the internet, whether it’s for work or for social activities.
 Unfortunately, this convenience has opened up a range of vulnerabilities to identity theft, credit card theft, and more which the average user is just starting to understand.

 In addition to the concerns about being a target of cyber criminals, users are becoming more vocal in their opposition to government surveillance of online activities.
 Most people would agree that law enforcement may need to surveil targets who are suspected of committing or planning serious crimes, however, widespread mass monitoring of email and chat communications, social media use and browsing history even for innocent people is much harder to accept.
 You can see the increase in electronic surveillance through the enacting of laws like the UK’s Investigatory Powers Act 2016 which legalises a whole range of tools for government snooping.